Deltyba

 Additional data indicate that the medicine will be as effective in children, including infants, as it is in adults.

-The most common side effects with Deltyba (which may affect more than 1 patient in 10) are nausea, vomiting, headache, insomnia (sleeping problems), dizziness, tinnitus (ringing or buzzing in the ears), blood tests showing low potassium levels in the blood, gastritis (inflammation of the stomach lining), decreased appetite and weakness.
-For the full list of side effects of Deltyba, see the package leaflet.
+The most common side effects with Deltyba (which may affect more than 1 patient in 10) include nausea, vomiting, headache, sleeping problems, dizziness, gastritis (inflammation of the stomach lining) and decreased appetite.

 Deltyba must not be used in patients who have low levels of albumin (a blood protein).
 It must also not be used in patients who are taking certain other medicines that affect the way Deltyba is broken down in the body.
-For the full list of restrictions, see the package leaflet.

 The safety profile was considered manageable and several measures were introduced to minimise the risks, including a study to confirm the long-term safety.
 Furthermore, the medical need for new agents to treat multi-drug resistant tuberculosis was highlighted.

-Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Deltyba have also been included in the summary of product characteristics and the package leaflet.
+Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Deltyba have been included in the summary of product characteristics and the package leaflet.

 As for all medicines, data on the use of Deltyba are continuously monitored.
 Side effects reported with Deltyba are carefully evaluated and any necessary action taken to protect patients.